Endkind/EnderCarryOn/README.md

 ## Features

-- Carrying chests (more features will be added with updates)
+- Carrying Chest, Trapped Chest, Ender Chest and Barrel (more features will be added with updates)
 - Restrictions on movement and inventory interactions when a chest is being carried

 ## Dependencies